-A student must not miss more than 20 days of school, excused or unexcused, to be promoted.
+Students who miss more than 20 days of school, excused or unexcused, may not be promoted to the next grade level.
 For prolonged illness under the care of a physician, the parent or guardian shall request a waiver from the attendance requirements from the Executive Director.
-Students failing to meet attendance requirements in any course required for promotion shall not be promoted.